P-Medicado/ios6-css/README.md

 ## Usage:
 I made these bc I love iOS 6 v v much.
 I have an iPod 4 y it makes me smile to see all the parallels to real-world design.
 These components can be modified and used in any way.

+## Plans:
+- Review the work of Alejandro Burón, Eli Schiff, Cole Rise, and Scott Forstall
+- Add documentation
+- Build our components in Vue & React
+- Simplify CSS